lcarden1/CIS376ClosingProject/readme.txt

 Checked validatior through https://validator.w3.org/

-HTML: 1 error
+HTML: 3 errors
--Error: Element head is missing a required instance of child element title.
+-The banner role is unnecessary for element header.
+From line 118, column 9; to line 118, column 90
+<header class="Header header-logged-out  position-relative f4 py-3" role="banner">↩  <di

+Stray end tag option.
+From line 158, column 41; to line 158, column 49
+</xmp> --></option></form

+The navigation role is unnecessary for element nav.
- From line 16, column 3; to line 16, column 9.
+From line 268, column 1; to line 272, column 41
+div> <nav class="reponav js-repo-nav js-sidenav-container-pjax container"    itemscope     itemtype="http://schema.org/BreadcrumbList"    role="navigation"    data-pjax="#js-repo-pjax-container"> <s

 CSS: 1 warning and 2 errors
 -This document appears to be written in English.
 Consider adding lang="en" (or variant) to the html start tag.
  From line 1, column 1; to line 1, column 74
--Non-space characters found without seeing a doctype first.
-Expected <!DOCTYPE html>.
- From line 1, column 1; to line 1, column 74
 -Element head is missing a required instance of child element title.
  From line 1, column 1; to line 1, column 74

-JS: 1 warning and 4 errors
+JS: 1 warning and 3 errors
 -This document appears to be written in English.
 Consider adding lang="en" (or variant) to the html start tag.
  From line 1, column 1; to line 1, column 63
 -Non-space characters found without seeing a doctype first.
 Expected <!DOCTYPE html>.